Eugene R. Sullivan: Military service

-Following graduation from West Point with a B.S. degree in 1964, he was in the Army for five years and qualified as a tanker, an Airborne Ranger, a Ranger instructor and a jumpmaster.
-He was awarded the Bronze Star, the Air Medal and other decorations in Vietnam.
-Sullivan was inducted into the U.S. Army Ranger Hall of Fame.
+Following his graduation from West Point with a B.S. degree in 1964, Sullivan served in the United States Army for five years.
+He qualified as a tanker, an Airborne Ranger, a Ranger instructor, and a jumpmaster.
+He was awarded the Bronze Star Medal, the Air Medal, and other decorations for his service in Vietnam.

-Lieutenant Sullivan completed Airborne and Ranger schools and then was assigned to Germany as a tank platoon commander and later as the battalion scout platoon leader in the 2nd Battalion of the 33rd Armor.
-After this tour of duty in Germany, he was posted to Fort Benning, now Fort Moore, where he became a Ranger instructor (RI) at Ranger School.
-From Fort Benning, he was assigned as a mechanical engineer at the Army Aviation Systems Command (AVSCOM) for one year, working on the T-53 and T-55 engines for the UH-1 and CH-47 helicopters.
-He was awarded the Army Commendation Medal as an engineer at this assignment.
+Lieutenant Sullivan completed Airborne and Ranger schools before being assigned to Germany as a tank platoon commander.
+He later served as the battalion scout platoon leader in the 2nd Battalion, 33rd Armor Regiment.
+After his tour in Germany, he was posted to Fort Benning, where he served as a Ranger instructor at Ranger School.

+From Fort Benning, Sullivan was assigned for one year to the Army Aviation Systems Command (AVSCOM), where he worked as a mechanical engineer.
+His work included the T53 and T55 engines used in the UH-1 and CH-47 helicopters.
+His military decorations also included the Army Commendation Medal.